kiba095/Django-DocumentManagement2/README.md

 # Django-DocumentManagement2
  phase2 of document management (March 16-30)

 The principal is member of the commitee so he/she has two accounts

-	user: staff1 (the uploader)
+	user: com1 (the uploader) -> School Head
 	pass: demo1234

 	user: principal (the approver)